 In the scientific-technological area, the two governments are currently funding about 20 bilateral research projects with the following thematic emphases:

-In the strategic areas of aeronautics, climate change and neurosciences, key priorities are being established.
+In the strategic areas of aeronautics, renewable energies, environmental studies (especially climate change), nanotechnologies, transport, life sciences and neurosciences, key priorities are being established.

 Second cooperation: Bavaria-Alberta